RyanTavol/Brownian-Motion-Stock-Model/README.md

 This is a project for Math 552

+Please be sure to view the following presentation and mathematical report describing this project and the theory behind it `Simulating Stock Prices Presentation.pdf`
+`Simulating Stock Prices Mathematical Report.pdf`

 Instructions For Running The Code:

 1. Make Sure git and python are installed on your computer